MasonGulu/remos/readme.md

 If you find incompatibilites that are not listed below please report them.
 I can't promise 100% compatibility, but I'd like it to be as close as possible.

+## Usage Tips
+* Mouse drags determine their direction based on the first character moved to.
+If you want to swipe left/right, the first character you drag into MUST be left or right, afterwards it does not matter.

 ## Remos Specific Features
 * Familiar Android-like interface
 * High amounts of customizations.